STANISLAUS AUDUBON SOCIETY BOARD OF DIRECTORS 2022-2025

 John Harris

-Board member since 2007, membership coordinator, eBird Reviewer, & Stanislaus Bird Records Committee member.
+John is a board member since 2007 and works in membership membership, eBird Reviewer, Stanislaus Bird Records Committee chair, and current field trip chair..
 John also serves on the boards of Central Valley Bird Club and Western Field Ornithologists.
 He retired in 2013 from Mills College in Oakland, California, where he was a Professor of Biology and taught courses in ecology, evolution, natural history and vertebrate zoology from 1986-2013.
 He earned his Ph.D. in Ecology at UC Davis in 1983 and his B.S. in Biology at Stanford in 1976.
 His research included studies of desert rodents at Mono Lake, Willow Flycatchers at the Nature Conservancy (now Audubon) Kern River Preserve, San Joaquin antelope squirrels and Mojave ground squirrels.
 John’s other interests include early music.

 THE SPARK